 If you’re married, you may create a marital trust.
 If either of you dies, this trust manages the surviving spouse’s finances to help minimize financial decisions.
 However, you and your spouse may both feel qualified to handle your own finances and decide against a trust.

 Testamentary trusts are created by your will at the time of your death, often to minimize estate taxes.
 You choose the beneficiaries and terms, and the trustee or trustees oversee the distribution of your assets after your death.

 Bypass trusts are used to ensure that both partners of a marriage pay minimal estate taxes.
 Each person creates a bypass trust.
 When one spouse dies, a portion of the estate equal to the amount that can be transferred, tax free, is reserved for future beneficiaries, and the rest of the estate passes, tax free, to the surviving spouse.
 The surviving spouse may also receive income from the first trust’s assets.
 After the second spouse dies, the assets in the first bypass trust go directly to the named beneficiaries, such as the children.
 So do the assets in the trust of the second spouse to die.
-Estate taxes apply only to any amount left in that person’s estate.
+Estate taxes apply only to any taxable amount left in that person’s estate.

 A qualified terminable interest property trust (QTIP) is a kind of bypass trust that lets you determine who the second beneficiary will be.
 That might be a good way to pass extra assets on to your children from an earlier marriage, for example, without cutting your current spouse’s income if you die first.
 However, keep in mind that if your spouse creates a QTIP trust, you’ll have no right to change any of its provisions.